Cute Links to Send Your Boyfriend at 2 AM

 It's also about surprise.
 Nobody expects a sweet link at 2 AM.
 A text?
 Sure.
 A meme?
 Maybe.
 But a personalized website with your photos and a message?
 That's the kind of thing people screenshot and keep.

 The best late-night links for your boyfriend fall into a few categories: personalized digital gifts you build yourself, interactive experiences, and pre-made websites with a sweet twist.
 Here's what actually works.
+(For the full range, our roundup of personalized digital gifts goes well beyond late-night links.)

 If you want to tell him something specific — that you love him, that you're grateful, that he looked really good in that shirt yesterday — a personalized link beats a text.
 You can create a personalized proposal link with photos, a custom message, and even the "unrejectable" button that's been going viral on TikTok.
 It takes about five minutes and the result looks like you spent hours on it.
+If you want to see how these work end to end, our love proposal website guide covers the details.

 Send him a link to a surprise photo puzzle using a photo of you two together.
 He solves the puzzle to reveal the picture and a hidden message underneath.
 It's interactive, which means he's actually engaged instead of just reading and moving on.
+For more two-player ideas you can do over a call, see our online games for couples guide.

 Got a birthday or anniversary coming up?
 A virtual birthday bash link with a countdown timer builds anticipation.
 Send it at night and tell him not to open it until morning.
 (He will absolutely open it immediately.)